Connect to Eduroam

 Eduroam requires your ua.edu or crimson.ua.edu email address and password to connect.
 If you have a departmental email address, such as email@example.com, do not use this email address, instead use your ua.edu email address – firstname.lastname@example.org.
 Additionally, for faculty and staff, eduroam requires your original UA email address.
 You may not be able to connect with an alias email address.
 For example, Big Al cannot connect with his alias email address, email@example.com, he must connect with the email address that reflects his myBama username, firstname.lastname@example.org.

 Is there an easy way to restart my connection?

-Turn your wireless service off and back on, this will reset your connection and reconnect you to the nearest wireless access point.
+Turn off/on your wifi as a remedy for slowness or intermittent connectivity.
+Turning your wireless service off and back on, will reset your connection and reconnect you to the nearest wireless access point.